joinruach/JoinRuach/CODEX.ci.md

 - No reliance on local filesystem outside container
 - Explicit COPY paths only
 - No implicit build context assumptions

 ---

+## 🔁 CI READ → ACT → VERIFY LOOP

+All CI remediation must follow:

+1. READ the failing logs
+2. ACT with the minimum unblock
+3. VERIFY by re-running the same CI job

+Fixes that are not re-verified in CI are invalid.

+---